Channel

 , andudp

-, the http and tcp addresses in the configuration file will be ignored, and messages will only be sent to these two addresses.
+, the http and tcp addresses specified in the configuration file will not be used, and messages will only be sent to these two addresses.

 Context

-type instance and are responsible for its lifecycle;Only Publish-type ctx can be passed to the
+and manage its lifecycle themselves;Only a Publish-side ctx can be passed to the

 Publish